-Menu of Services SERVICES AND SUPPORTS ADOLESCENTS 11 years to 17 years
+SERVICES AND SUPPORTS ADOLESCENTS

+11 years to 17 years

-Your child recently entered an exciting and tumultuous time of life - Adolescence - the Teen Age Years.
-As a parent, you are faced with many changes and challenges both at home and at school.
-Your child has moved onto a middle school or high school campus that may be overwhelming.
+Your child has recently has entered an exciting and tumultuous time of life - Adolescence - the Teen Age Years.
+As a parent, you are faced with many changes both at home and at school.
+Your child has moved onto a middle school or high school campus that is overwhelmingly big.
+Your child is growing and changing and we know that you need all of the help you can get!
 Adolescent Services are listed below with a brief explanation of the support.